interface Stream<T>

 containsSlice

-Returns true if this stream contains the same sequence of elements as the given source
+Returns true if this stream contains the same sequence of elements as the given source, false otherwise.

 Parameters